-Telehealth has been around for a few years, but really took off in early 2020, as more people became interested in at-home blood collection devices and kits that allow patients to collect their own blood for mailing directly to a blood laboratory for medical tests and blood test analysis.
-With Mitra® microsampling, you use a simple finger-stick method to produce a drop of blood that absorbs onto the tip of the Mitra® device.
-No phlebotomist or glass vials needed!
+Telehealth has been around for a few years, but really took off in early 2020, as more people became interested in at-home blood collection devices and kits.
+Kits can allow people to collect their own blood samples at home for mailing directly to a laboratory for blood test analysis.

 Here is what one mother of a pediatric patient had to say about patient-centric sampling:

 “We use the blood collection kit at home for our son, who is a kidney transplant recipient.
 It saves us time and unnecessary trips to the clinic.
 The kit has easy instructions, a finger-prick lancet and supplies to collect the samples.
 We use the shipping envelopes included in the kit to mail the samples to our son’s care provider.”

 Step #1: You Receive the Mitra Blood Collection KitA doctor, laboratory, or research study coordinator ships a Mitra Blood Collection Kit to you at home or arranges for you to pick up the kit at a designated clinic or other site.
 The kit includes simple instructions, Mitra microsampling device, and the supplies you need to collect your blood sample.

 Step #2: Open Your Kit and Get Set Up for Blood Collection

 When you open your kit, you’ll find easy-to-follow instructions for collecting a blood sample.
 Everything you need is in the box, including 2-4 Mitra devices in a protective cartridge and a resealable silver foil bag, along with a packet of desiccant to keep your sample dry during shipping.

 Also included in your kit are a mailing envelope, bandages, gauze, and lancets that you will use to prick your finger to collect a drop or two of blood.